Barty, Medvedev rise to challenge on tough day at Miami Open - WHIZ News

 Korda, whose father Petr Korda reached No. 2 in the world during his stellar career, put on a show to delight the evening crowd.
 He was broken at 5-4 in the third to give Schwartzman hope, then responded by breaking the Argentine right back and finally serving out the match.

-By then, it was a bit cooler than the brutal conditions that players endured in the day session.
+By then, it was maybe a bit cooler than the brutal conditions that players endured in the day session — but still tough, which Korda appreciated.

+“I love the heat and I love the humidity.
+The hotter it is, the more humid it is, the happier I am,” said Korda, who faces fourth-seeded Andrey Rublev of Russia in the quarterfinals.
+Rublev beat Marin Cilic 6-4, 6-4 on Tuesday night.

 After some early clouds cleared out and bright sunshine starting pounding down, the mid-afternoon temperature reached the mid-80s Fahrenheit (upper 20s Celsius) at Hard Rock Stadium and the humidity made it feel even hotter.